mpruthvitaranath/Safe-drive/README.md

 # Safe-drive
-Detects drowsiness in drivers using the Eye Aspect ratio and by setting a threshold to determine drowsiness and give warning to be alert .
+Detects drowsiness in drivers using the Eye Aspect ratio and by setting a threshold to determine drowsiness and gives warning to be alert using PC voice .